wealthsimple/beforeunload-request/README.md

 If synchronous XHR fails, we try [`fetch`](https://fetch.spec.whatwg.org/) with the [`keepalive`](https://fetch.spec.whatwg.org/#request-keepalive-flag) flag set.
 We do this after synchronous XHR because `fetch` with `keepalive` can fail in certain situations due to a [browser issue with headers](https://bugs.chromium.org/p/chromium/issues/detail?id=835821).
 This failure cannot be intercepted in a synchronous manner, so there is no way to recover with a different method.

-This execution order ensures cross-browser compatability, despite the quirks and issues with the new APIs.
+This execution order ensures cross-browser compatability with, despite the quirks and issues with the new APIs.
 That being said, to guarantee the best user experience, you should aim for your requests to be compatible with `navigator.sendBeacon`.
 This avoids users having to wait for the synchronous XHR to complete when attempting to navigate away.